The Big Lie

 The 1999 science fiction film The Matrix was a great metaphor for our era.
 That film depicted a world which appeared much like our own to most of its human inhabitants — but actually that appearance was just a dream created by a great computer to which they were attached.
 The physical reality in which their bodies lay sleeping was entirely different.
 The awakening of Neo, the main character, was a wrenching experience.

 But that film is only a metaphor.
 Political awakening in our own real world does not change the physical reality of the objects around us.
 Rather, it changes their history and their significance.
-For instance, upon waking, you might not change your view of how many people were killed in the Vietnam War, but you may see a new explanation of why it was fought.
+For instance, waking might not change your view of how many people were killed in the Vietnam War, but you may see a new explanation of why they were killed.

 Political awakening does not come easily.
 It requires imagination.
-It involves entertaining the possibility that the world is not as you had thought.
-And if you do accept a new view, you’ll suddenly be living in a world where most of the people around you are sleepwalkers; that’s a very strange sensation.
+It involves entertaining the possibility that the world is not as you had previously thought.
+And if you do depart from the mainstream, then you’ll suddenly be at odds with most of the people around you; now you will seem to be the crackpot.

 The biggest lie.
 Wars have cost millions of lives and are based on enormous lies.
 There is another lie that is even bigger, but less visible: